-Participant Accounts:
+Participant Accounts - Individual accounts are maintained for each Plan participant.
 Each participant's account is credited with the participant's contributions and employer's matching and profit sharing contributions, as well as an allocation of each selected investment's earnings or losses.
 Allocations are based on participant account balances as defined in the Plan document.

-Vesting and Forfeitures:
+The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.

-As of June 30, 2012, percentage vesting for each category of contributions is as follows:
+Vesting and Forfeitures - Participants are vested immediately in their contributions, plus actual earnings thereon.
+As of June 30, 2013, percentage vesting for each category of contributions is as follows:

-Employer Matchin
+Employer I Contrib

 Years of Service for Vesting Employee Contributions Non-Highly Compensated Employees Highly Compensated Employees Employer Profit Sharing Contributions

 Immediate 100% 100% - -

 1 - - 20% -

 2 - - 40% -

 3 - - 60% 100%

 4 - - 80% -

 5 - 100% -